What can happen

 We MUST live up to what our mouths profess, otherwise, our faith isn’t legitimate.
 When we reject being wrong and repenting, we ultimately are rejecting God’s purpose for us just as the Pharisees did.

 James 2:26 reminds us that faith without deeds is dead.

-Acknowledging God’s ways are right begins when we are able to admit we are wrong.
-Otherwise, our relationship with God and others will suffer.Acknowledging God's ways are right happens when we are able to admit we are wrong.
+Acknowledging that God’s ways are right begins when we are able to admit we are in the wrong.
+Otherwise, our relationship with God and others will suffer.Acknowledging that God's ways are right happens when we are able to admit we are in the wrong.
 Click To Tweet

 If we can’t face that, then we ARE the whitewashed tombs of our day, the walking dead bearing no fruit in life for God our Father.